 How do I sign up for GradGuard Renter's Insurance?

 You will have the option to sign up during the housing application.
 If you opt in to the renter's insurance program, you will momentarily be routed to the GradGuard website.
 Upon completing their application, you will be routed back to the housing application.

 You can visit Grad Guard's FAQs to see their commonly asked questions and learn more about their company and product.

-We are pleased to collaborate with Our Campus Marketing (OCM) to purchase linen and care packages for campus residents.
-A percentage of these proceeds are returned to Residence Life for better quality programming!
+We are happy to partner with Our Campus Market (OCM) to make your move-in as easy as possible.
+OCM’s products are guaranteed to fit and they return a portion of these proceeds to Residence Life for better quality programming!

-If you would like more information regarding care packages/linens or have a question/concern about an order through OCM, contact their offices at 1 (866) 847-7365 or live chat them on their website.
+If you would like more information regarding OCM products or have a question/concern about an order through OCM, contact their offices at 1 (866) 847-7365 or live chat them at OCM.com.

 Behavioral Intervention Team

 The St. Edward’s Behavioral Intervention Team (BIT) cares for students, faculty, and staff who may be in distress.
 Keep our community healthy and safe — learn how to report a concern, identify the behaviors of someone in distress, and become familiar with available resources.

 Missing Student Protocol

 If you have reason to believe that an enrolled residential student is missing, immediately notify the St. Edward’s University Police Department at 512-448-8444 or contact a Residence Life staff member.